-This year, everybody’s discussing plant-based leather, the animal-friendly alternative to lush leather clothing.
-In fact, according to a global marketing forecast, this sustainable textile market is expected to double in the next 3 years.
-They’re talking about a surge from £85,000 to £1.7 million, as this type of material has become the popular choice of notable designers like Adidas, Stella McCartney and BAM.
-And that’s perfectly understandable if one considers that real leather has the highest environmental impact of all materials used by the fashion industry, according to PETA.
+Everybody’s talking about plant-based leather this year, the animal-friendly alternative to lush leather clothing.
+In fact, according to a global marketing forecast, the sustainable textile market is expected to double in the next three years.
+They’re discussing a surge from £85,000 to £1.7 million, as this type of material has become the popular choice of notable designers like Adidas, Stella McCartney and BAM.
+This is perfectly understandable considering that real leather has the highest environmental impact of all materials used by the fashion industry, according to PETA.

-Unlike animal leather, which has the highest environmental impact among all materials used in the fashion industry, most plant-based leather materials have a comparatively good sustainability index.
+Unlike animal leather, which has the highest environmental impact of all materials used in the fashion industry, most plant-based leather materials have a comparatively good sustainability index.

 This should come as no surprise.
-The global fashion market is constantly reminded that there are environmentally friendly alternatives to any product that harms animals and the environment, like leather, wool, silk and various synthetic materials produced using harmful chemicals in the fabrics (we’re talking about nylon and polyester).
-Then there are textile dyes (such as chlorine bleach and formaldehyde, heavy metals, benzidine and other substances) that colour fabrics.
+The global fashion market is constantly reminded that it’s better to use environmentally friendly alternatives to any product that will harm animals and the environment, such as leather, wool, silk and various synthetic materials.
+(Synthetics like nylon and polyester are often produced using harmful chemicals in the fabrics.)
+Then there are textile dyes (such as chlorine bleach and formaldehyde, heavy metals, benzidine and other substances) that we use to colour fabrics.
 These also harm the environment.

 Why the Trend Towards Alternative Leather?

-We’ve written about the move towards more sustainable and responsible business practices to halt the stream of fast fashion that has taken the world by storm.
-(View our informative blog on Sustainable Textile Dyeing and Textile Innovations and our take on Fast Fashion Clothing.)
+We’ve written about the move towards more sustainable and responsible business practices to halt the fast fashion, which has taken the world by storm.
+(Read our informative blog on Sustainable Textile Dyeing and Textile Innovations and our take on Fast Fashion Clothing.)

-Choosing vegetable leather is just another of these more sustainable practices that we advocate, to address eco-friendly alternatives that do not harm the environment or end up in landfills.
-This is the sustainable culture we are focusing on.
+Choosing vegetable leather is just another of the more sustainable practices being advocated; this involves finding eco-friendly alternatives that do not harm the environment or end up in landfills.
+This is the sustainable culture that fashion designers and other sustainability-conscious people in the industry currently focus on.

 This escalating trend addresses the following: